-Benson, M.
+Benson, M. (Goldsmiths, University of London)

 This paper explores the intersections of social and spatial dynamics through the exploration of middle-class residential practices and property-ownership in London.
 The paper argues for the importance of studying middle-class practices as located within local contexts and struggles over power, as well as being embedded in a wider context of power and economic relations in the city.